 - Experience with analytical design and support of clinical programs for cell and gene therapy products

-- He is the Head of Charles River’s molecular biology Center of Excellence and a member of the Edinburgh site biosafety committee
+- He is the head of molecular biology at Charles River and a member of the Edinburgh site biosafety committee

 Michael V. Templin, PhD, DABT

 Michael Templin is a senior principal scientific advisor for both biotechnology and pharmaceutical drug development with expertise in the realms of toxicology, pharmacology, pharmacokinetics, and pharmacodynamics.

 Specializing in numerous therapeutic areas including cancer, inflammation, cardiovascular, metabolic, and viral diseases, he has a proven track record for transitioning drug candidates from research into development.
 Mike uses his diverse scientific knowledge to guide clients’ nonclinical development programs and to advise on ways to strengthen and/or accelerate their nonclinical programs.

 - More than 15 years in biotechnology and pharma and 5+ years in nonclinical CRO

 - Lead/team member in nonclinical and early clinical programs for companies ranging from start-up biotechnology to mid-sized pharmaceutical companies

 - Portfolio surveillance and in-licensing/out-licensing of candidates and therapeutic programs